AlyceOsbourne/godot_blog/_posts/2024-09-19-BUGS!, Bugs EVERYWHERE!!.md

 Let’s dive into some essential debugging techniques in Godot that will help you tame those bugs and keep your sanity intact.

 ## **1. Breakpoints: Your Debugging Sidekick**
-Breakpoints are like the superhero of debugging tools in Godot.
+Breakpoints are a mainstay of debugging tools in Godot.
 They let you hit the pause button on your game at a specific line of code, so you can take a closer look at what’s going on behind the scenes.

 **How to Set Them Up in Godot:**
 - Open the script where you suspect something fishy is happening.